wellesley-cs230/wellesley-cs230.github.io/hw5.md

 * Optionally, you can get more practice by:
-  * You could use the Java's Stack class.
   * Create a JUnit testing file to test your design.
   * Describe at least 2 different ways of using two stacks to solve the problem.
 Which one is better?
 Why?